habitualdev/TripFlare/README.md

 # TripFlare

-*In order to work properly, add copy the template search/envs_template.go to search/envs.go, and add API keys and creds*
+*In order to work properly, copy the template search/envs_template.go to search/envs.go, and add API keys and creds*